observIQ/embeddable-react-final/blog/blog..md

 ![](images/404.png)

 This is unfortunate, but not surprising.
 Essentially when we it refresh we told the server we're looking for the file at `ui/build/about` - which of course doesn't exist.
-React Router manages the history state of the broswer to make it appear as if we're navigating to new pages, but the HTML file being used is still `index.html`.
+React Router manages the history state of the broswer to make it appear as if we're navigating to new pages, but the HTML of our document is still `index.html`.
 How do we get around this?

-TODO shoutout that awesome stack overflow article.
+**Bonus**: For further explanation on this phenomenon check out Stijn de Witt's answer to [this stack overflow question](https://stackoverflow.com/questions/27928372/react-router-urls-dont-work-when-refreshing-or-writing-manually).
+We should all be as thorough as Stijn.

 ### Create a fallback filesystem